What is the Morocco - UK Power Project?

 Unlike alternative methods of renewable generation, the Morocco – UK Power Project is dispatchable.
 It can increase or decrease supply in sub-second response times, which is necessary to balance the grid and will help Britain to avoid balancing costs associated with, for example, having to use Combined Cycle Gas Turbines (CCGTs).

-The Project will not replace or dismiss existing and future projects in the UK – solar and wind generated here is exceptionally valuable – and will instead complement these measures, firming up Great Britain’s supply.
+The Project will diversify the UK’s supply, meaning it will not replace or dismiss existing and future projects in the UK – solar and wind generated here is exceptionally valuable.
+Instead, it complement these measures, firming up Great Britain’s supply.

 This is necessary because the sun and wind is intermittent, with long periods – sometimes weeks at a time – when they generate almost no electricity.

-The Project will also help create a clean power export opportunity for the UK; generate £17.3bn in socio-economic value for the UK over 25 years, and a £5bn injection into the UK supply chain through local procurement; and importantly, it requires no government investment.
+The Project will also help create a clean power export opportunity for the UK; generate £19.3bn in socio-economic value for the UK over 25 years; and a £5bn injection into the UK supply chain through local procurement.
+Importantly, it requires no government investment.

 Why Morocco?

 Morocco has become, over the last 10 years, an international leader in the renewable energy.
-The country has been a forerunner in the development of large, innovative renewable energy projects worldwide, such as the Noor Ouarzazate Complex, which hold the largest concentrated solar power (CSP) project globally, or its wind integrated program.
+The country has been a forerunner in the development of large, innovative renewable energy projects worldwide.

 The strong trading relationship between Morocco and the UK goes back more than 200 years, and Xlinks will strengthen that even further.

 The Project is aligned with Morocco’s plan to become a global green hub, unlocking renewable energy export potential to create huge economic and social value.
-Morocco recognises the value of the country’s wind and solar resources and have great ambition to export such renewable power to Europe.
+Morocco recognises the value of its wind and solar resources and has great ambition to export such renewable power to Europe.

-The Project will realise this ambition and open an energy export relationship with Europe, at scale and at pace.
+The Project will realise this ambition and is ready to deliver at scale and at pace.

-It will unlock income from the site lease for the Moroccan government; incremental export tax revenues; thousands of jobs, both permanent and temporary during the construction phase; and substantial industrial development through local procurement.
+It will unlock income from the site lease for the Moroccan government; incremental export tax revenues; tens of thousands of jobs, both permanent and temporary during the construction phase; and substantial industrial development through local procurement, while supporting other social and logistical infrastructure within local communities.

-The facility will be located in the Province of Tan-Tan at a site that is completely unpopulated.
-The Province is an area of Morocco that is comparatively under-developed.
-It will benefit from significant inward investment and social investment plan.
+The generation facility will be located in the Province of Tan-Tan at a site that is completely unpopulated.

 Progress